berops/claudie/docs/getting-started/detailed-guide.md

     !!! note "Tip!"
         In this example, two AWS providers are used — one with access to compute resources and the other with access to DNS.
 However, it is possible to use a single AWS provider with permissions for both services.

-9. Apply the `inputmanifest` crd with your cluster configuration file:
+9. Apply the `InputManifest` crd with your cluster configuration file:

     ```bash
     kubectl apply -f ./inputmanifest-bursting.yaml
     ```

     !!! note "Tip!"
-        Inputmanifests serve as a single source of truth for both Claudie and the user, which makes creating infrastructure via input manifests as infrastructure as a code and can be easily integrated into a GitOps workflow.
+        InputManifests serve as a single source of truth for both Claudie and the user, which makes creating infrastructure via input manifests as infrastructure as a code and can be easily integrated into a GitOps workflow.

     !!! warning "Errors in input manifest"
-        Validation webhook will reject the inputmanifest at this stage if it finds errors within the manifest.
+        Validation webhook will reject the InputManifest at this stage if it finds errors within the manifest.
 Refer to our [API guide](https://docs.claudie.io/latest/input-manifest/api-reference/) for details.

 11. View logs from `frontend` service to see secret picked up, as well as which service is currently doing the work:

-    View the `inputmanifest` state with `kubectl`
+    View the `InputManifest` state with `kubectl`

     ```bash
     kubectl get inputmanifests.claudie.io cloud-bursting -o jsonpath={.status} | jq .